-Are trained and given clear guidance so they can competently and efficiently discharge their functions and provide the services they are authorised to provide;
+- Are trained and given clear guidance so they can safely, competently and efficiently discharge their functions and provide the services they are authorised to provide; - Have an adequate knowledge of the provisions of this Code as it relates to their job functions.
+There is to be sufficient personnel with the training and ability to carry out the provisions of this Code. - Have completed training relevant to their roles (e.g., samplers are trained in industry sampling and testing protocols).
+Training may be: - Formal; - Informal through guidance and instruction "on the job". - Undertake training relevant to regulatory and industry practices and as offered by industry experts (e.g., GTA Professional Development Courses); - Comply with all relevant industry and Government regulations and/or standards (e.g., chemical use);

-- Have an adequate knowledge of the provisions of this Code.
-There is to be sufficient personnel with the ability to carry out the provisions of this Code. - Have completed training relevant to their roles (e.g., samplers are trained in industry sampling and testing protocols).
-Training may be: - " Formal; - " Informal through guidance and instruction "on the job". - Undertake training relevant to regulatory and industry practices and as offered by industry experts (e.g., GTA Professional Development Courses); - Comply with all relevant industry regulations and/or standards (e.g., sampler training referenced back to Industry Competency Standards); - Keep skills and accreditations up to date through ongoing training (e.g., yearly refresher training on application of grain standards); - Where appropriate, increase their skills through further training; - Maintain documented evidence of training completed (e.g., Accreditation/ Completion Certificate displayed in sample stand); and - Have the appropriate support and ongoing training to ensure they can carry out their role: - " Adequately; - " In a professional manner; and - In accordance with all current regulations and industry standards (e.g., wearing appropriate clothing as per Workplace Health and Safety regulations).
+- Keep skills and accreditations up to date through ongoing training (e.g., yearly refresher training on application of grain standards); - Where appropriate, increase their skills through further training; - Maintain documented evidence of training completed (e.g., as a record on employee file); and - Have the appropriate support and ongoing training to ensure they can carry out their role: - Adequately: - In a professional manner: and - In accordance with all current regulations and industry standards (e.g., appropriate Personal Protective Equipment when using chemicals as per Workplace Health and Safety regulations).